Transforming Education: A Journey at the ASU+GSV Summit

 “Flash makes their job easier by quickly analyzing video and pulling out the important parts… It’s like having an extra set of smart eyes in every case.” – Spencer

-Presenting on a National Stage
+The Experience of Presenting on a National Stage

 “It’s one of those full-circle moments that really brings all the work together.” – Spencer